Code-Institute-Submissions/lotus-yoga-ms1/README.md

 ### Media
 •	Pexels and Pexelbay

-Acknowledgements
+### Acknowledgements

 <li>My Mentor for continuous helpful feedback.</li>
 <li>Slack community</li>
-<li>Tutor support at Code Institute for their support.</li>
+<li>Tutor support at Code Institute for their support and help answering questions
+and helping me to find solutions when I was coming to the dead ends. </li>
 <li>Code Institute student support team especially Claire Lally for her help going an extra mile
 and inspiration</li>